-The FreeStyle Optium H glucometer with a glucose test strips will be used in NFHS-4 to measure random blood glucose.
-This equipment provides laboratory quality analysis of glucose with whole blood.
-The glucometer and test strip uses whole blood for glucose measurement and results are displayed as whole blood glucose.
+Accu-Chek Performa with glucose test strips will be used in NFHS-5 to measure random blood glucose.
+This equipment provides laboratory quality analysis of glucose with capillary blood.
+The results of the glucose test are displayed as whole blood glucose.
 The standard way of reporting glucose measurement in blood is as plasma glucose.
 The blood plasma glucose level is about 11% higher than the level in whole blood.
 The conversion of whole blood glucose to plasma glucose will be calculated during data processing.
-The health investigators will record, in the biomarker questionnaire, the measured blood glucose value on the glucometer display.
+The health investigators will record in the Biomarker Questionnaire the measured blood glucose value on the glucometer display.

-The components of the FreeStyle Optium H glucometer include the following:
+The components of the glucose testing: